legenduzo/Dogglers/README.md

 4. The grid view arranges images in 2 by 2 grids for convenience.

-The application helped me get hands-on experience in using RecyclerView and Adapter to display data within an application.
+This application helped me get hands-on experience in using RecyclerView and Adapter to display data within an application.